 I had been going from job to job for fifteen years and was getting nowhere fast.
 I then decided to study radio.
 I knew nothing about it before taking your Course, and I was working as a farm hand.
 After completing the studies and experimental work I took a full time servicing job.
-Two years later I started my own shop.
-I now have a \$1000 stock of parts and \$1000 worth of equipment and fixtures.
-The NKI Course sure started me off right.
-C.E.C., Calif.
+Two years later I seemed my own shop.
+I now have a small stock of parts and \$1000 worth of entirest and fixtures.
+The NAT Course same started me off right.
+Calif.